Nailed at Last II

 ~~~oo0oo~~~

 The next day we walked upon this sleeping pride, loafing on the riverbed.
 They scattered when they saw us, the male on the right leading the flee-ing, tail tucked ‘tween his legs!
-They’ve learnt not to trust those dangerous upright primates.
+They’ve learnt not to trust those dangerous upright pale primates.

 ~~~oo0oo~~~